 - dropshippers routing customer orders to suppliers

-- SMB manufacturers buying components
+- light manufacturers buying components

 - operators who want supplier replies and inventory in the same system